confused-Techie/sloth/README.md

   - `json`
 * `defaultView`: Allows specifying the name of a default EJS view when the frontmatter of a doc doesn't specify one.
 Should only define the filename itself, without any extension. e.g. `./views/partials/home.ejs` => `"defaultView": "home"`
 * `viewPagePath`: This is the path to your full EJS pages.
 By default `./views/pages`
+* `templates`: An object that allows you to specify what static asset files you'd like included into the final build.
+This way many boiler plate files can be included directly into your final build without ever having to write them.
+Each key of the object is an enum of valid files to request, where it could either be a boolean where if true, will add the file to the root of your build directory, or could be a string, where the file will be added to that path.
+Valid values:
+  - `nojekyll`: Add the `.nojekyll` file, recommended if using GitHub Pages.
+  - `robots`: Add a `robots.txt` file.

 ## Markdown Frontmatter